somikdatta/D-CoderS_Hackathon_Template/README.md

 #### Steps to locally run this application

 1. Node.js needs to be installed on your device.
-2. Navigate to backend folder run the command "npm i"
+2. Navigate to backend folder run the command "npm i" to install all the dependencies
-3. Navigate to frontend folder, run the command "npm i"
+3. Navigate to frontend folder, run the command "npm i" to install all the dependencies

 4. Run the backend with the command "npm start" or "nodemon server.js"
 5. Run the frontend with the command "ng serve -o"